civo/docs/content/docs/kubernetes/config/load-balancers.md

 The firewall must be specified using its ID, rather than displayed name.

-If a firewall is not specified in an annotation, the Load Balancer will use the default firewall and not close any ports.
+If a firewall is not specified in an annotation, the Load Balancer uses the default firewall and not close any ports.

 :::note
-The firewall ID must be found in the same region as your cluster, otherwise the load balancer will present an error of the specified resource not being found.
+The firewall ID must be found in the same region as your cluster, otherwise the load balancer presents an error of the specified resource not being found.
 :::

 ### Proxy Protocol